n-eq/weatherspeaker/README.md

 * Improve the weather forecast script.

+  * Add the city name to the script.

+  * Add a `--city-name` option to get weather info for a specific city.

 * Add new languages for the forecast based on the system language (see `locale`), or on the region (IP Address).

 * Write a Makefile containing, among other stuff, an 'install' rule.